 Description: The district will review and adjust grade-level and course content, resources, instruction and course offerings to ensure core expectations are being met for every student.
 AISD's Theory of Action, as adopted by trustees in policy, ensures that curriculum, instruction and assessment are aligned to standards and incorporate Social and Emotional Learning competencies, equity, diversity and inclusion.
+The district's Theory of Change focuses on empowering teachers to design lessons for their students to develop 21st century skills of communication, collaboration, creativity, cultural proficiency, connections and critical thinking in psychologically, emotionally, and physically safe learning environments.

 The district's curriculum management plan ensures that AISD provides a guaranteed and viable curriculum.
 Guaranteed curriculum means the district provides each student with access to effective teachers and to the same content, knowledge and skills to succeed in school.
 Viable curriculum ensures that students have enough time to learn the guaranteed curriculum and identifies what standards will be taught and when.
 Teachers will use the curriculum following the best instructional practices.
-They also will provide tutoring and support so all students can demonstrate mastery of learning through communication, collaboration, creativity, cultural proficiency, connections and critical thinking.
+They also will provide tutoring and support so all students will demonstrate mastery of learning.

-Our Why: Austin ISD's economically disadvantaged students of color have faced systemic barriers and obstacles, making it more difficult for them to demonstrate their full strengths, talents and genius.
+Our Why: Austin ISD's students of color who have been identified as economically disadvantaged have faced systemic barriers and obstacles, making it more difficult for them to demonstrate their full strengths, talents and genius.
 The barriers include limited access to instruction that focuses on 21st century skills.
 Austin ISD will strengthen the academic core throughout the district, which will ensure students who have been underserved will have access to learning experiences that disrupt the predictability of who will and who will not succeed.

-- Building capacity among teachers so they can use district curriculum to design personalized lessons for Black students, English Learners and Hispanic students identified as economically disadvantaged, who need support to ensure that students master the building blocks of learning. - Ensuring that all students in Pre-K through second grade engage in the district's reading instruction to cultivate literacy and/or biliteracy. - Ensuring that students in early childhood participate in numeracy lessons to develop skills for both computational and abstract understanding of mathematical concepts. - Emphasizing developmentally appropriate practices in early childhood by ensuring that all Pre-K through second-grade students experience robust opportunities for learning through play every day.
+- Building capacity among teachers so they can use district curriculum to design personalized lessons for Black students, English Learners and Hispanic students identified as economically disadvantaged, who need support to ensure that students master the building blocks of learning. - Ensuring that all students in Pre-K through second grade engage in the district's reading instruction to cultivate literacy and/or biliteracy. - Ensuring that students in early childhood participate in numeracy lessons to develop skills for both computational and abstract understanding of mathematical concepts. - Emphasizing developmentally appropriate practices in early childhood by ensuring that all Pre-K

-- Providing strong, engaging instruction for intermediate and middle school students to ensure every student develops and demonstrates mastery of critical academic skills by solving real-world issues and problems. - Ensuring all high school students have access to courses required for graduation, along with at least 18 advanced courses (advanced placement or for college credit) in the four core content areas and in languages other than English courses. - Offering a minimum of three advanced courses in each core content area. - Leveraging distance learning, student sharing or personalized blended learning. - Providing access to courses for all middle school students.
+- through second-grade students experience robust opportunities for learning through play every day. - Providing strong, engaging instruction for intermediate and middle school students to ensure every student develops and demonstrates mastery of critical academic skills by solving real-world issues and problems. - Reviewing current curriculum to ensure racial experiences and perspectives are infused to develop student capacity and mindfulness of race. - Ensuring all high school students have access to courses required for graduation, along with at least 18 advanced courses (advanced placement or for college credit) in the four core content areas and in languages other than English courses.